parcel-bundler/website/src/features/parcel-api.md

 {% endsamplefile %}
 {% endsample %}

-When set to an array, the `targets` option can be used to specify which of the project’s targets to build.
+When set to an array, the `targets` option can be used to specify which of the project’s targets (as described in `package.json`) to build.
 For example, to only build the project’s `modern` target:

 {% sample %}
 {% samplefile "build.mjs" %}